Nepmia/Design-UI-N3-/README.md

 ## N3 G
 This app is a part of N3G suite.
+(N3 was depreciated and DSUI is the only N3 app made public atm, I'm still working on N4 which will be made to be an opensource suite.)

 # Design-UI
 N3G Portfolio service